scilus/nf-scil/README.md

 All the test case you defined will be run, watch out for errors !
 Once everything runs smoothly, look at the test metadata file produced : `tests/modules/nf-scil/<category/<tool>/test.yml` and validate that ALL outputs produced by test cases have been catched.
-Their `md5sum` is critical to ensure future execution of your test produce valid outputs.
+Their `md5sum` is critical to ensure future executions of your test produce valid outputs.

 ## Last safety test